QEDan/PaperSummaries/CharacterizingVariantsOfGoodhartsLaw.md

     * e.g. An advertising campaign causes both a higher click-through rate and more revenue.
 After learning this, we put a ton of money into advertising.
 After that intervention, the correlation between our click-through rate and our revenue is likely to be smaller than before our intervention.
   * Intermediary Intervention - In this case, The Goal causes a factor, X, which causes The Metric.
 The regulator intervenes in X, breaking the causal relationship between The Goal and The Metric.
     * e.g. We want to train a reinforcement learning agent to race a boat around a track in a video game.
 Winning the race gives the agent a large number of points, so we use points as our Metric.
 Instead of trying to win the race, the agent learns to do [donuts in an isolated lagoon](https://www.youtube.com/embed/tlOIHko8ySg) to score points.
+    * e.g. More generally, it is a relatively common failure mode of reinforcement learning systems that they figure out a way to obtain the reward without performing the task.
+This is called [reward tampering](https://arxiv.org/abs/1908.04734v2).
   * Metric Manipulation - In this case, the regulator intervenes directly in the metric, breaking the relationship with the goal.
     * A student has a goal of learning physics.
 Instead of going to class and doing the homework, she hacks into the school computer and gives herself a passing grade at the end of term.
 * Non-Causal Goodhart effects in Causal Systems - In these cases, the regulator is mistaken about the form of the causal relationship